Former Admissions Committee Member, Hofstra-Northwell School of Medicine

 Competitive MCAT scores

 Admissions Statistics:TCOM’s latest entering class consists of 234 students.
-The average cumulative GPA was 3.81, and the average MCAT score was 507.8.
-The acceptance rate is approximately 60%.
+The median cumulative GPA is 3.84, and the median MCAT score is 508.
+The acceptance rate is 6%.

 31. University of Pikeville - Kentucky College of Osteopathic Medicine (KYCOM)